 3. Learn how to tackle homelessness

 Homelessness is perhaps one of the first issues that comes to mind when we think about local poverty in Canada.
-There are so many ways we’re used to responding: volunteering at a soup kitchen, giving money to a someone asking on a street corner, donating to a homeless shelter.
+There are so many ways we’re used to responding: volunteering at a soup kitchen, giving money to someone asking on a street corner, donating to a homeless shelter.
 These are great ways to respond to homelessness!
 But are there things we’re missing as we’ve perhaps become desensitized to the issue?

 4. Support organizations serving vulnerable kids and youth

-Children and youth are at the core of Compassion’s ministry around the world, because we know they are the most vulnerable when it comes to poverty.
+Children and youth are at the core of Compassion’s ministry around the world because we know they are the most vulnerable when it comes to poverty.
 That’s no different here in Canada, which is why local organizations that serve vulnerable kids and youth are so important!

 Find organizations to support that are committed to serving kids for the long haul—who, like Compassion, know that to change a child’s life, you need to journey with them from womb to workforce.
 Consider volunteering to invest long-term in a child or teen’s life through mentorship or giving regularly to a local organization to support their ongoing work with kids and youth.